RubixML/ML/README.md

 #### Sorting

-To sort a Dataset by a specific feature column:
+To sort a dataset in place by a specific feature column:
 ```php
 public sortByColumn(int $index, bool $descending = false) : self
 ```